WHAT IS BUDGETING?

 Individual priorities vary but it is essential to have shelter, food, water, warmth and light.
 These priority payments are the costs that should be met first.
 In other words, allocate your budget to these first and then the remainder can be spend on the non-priority elements.

 Accommodation will be your largest expenditure.
 If you are in University accommodation, make sure you pay your bill at the start of term to avoid paying late fees.
 If you are in private rented accommodation, ensure that your bank account has sufficient funds to pay your rent at the agreed date.
-Before you sign a contract also make sure the payment dates match up with when you have money coming in (and get the contract checked in the Advice Unit if it is for the private rented sector).
+Before you sign a contract also make sure the payment dates match up with when you have money coming in (and get the contract checked in the Advice Service if it is for the private rented sector).

 Food expenditure can mount up if you don’t plan ahead.
 Relying on takeaways or ready meals is expensive.
 Try to organise a menu for the week and write a shopping list to ensure that you only purchase the food you will use.